 With many lenders to choose from, you may decide to get a mortgage broker to find loan options for you.
 See using a mortgage broker for tips on what to ask your lender or broker.

 Mai and Michael get the best deal on a home loan

 Mai and Michael are looking to buy a $600,000 apartment.
 They've saved a 20% deposit and want to borrow $480,000 over 25 years.

 - features — basic versus extra (redraw facility, additional repayments)

 Ticking different boxes on the website, they look at loan options to see how the cost varies.
-Given interest rates are low, they decide to go with a variable rate.
-Plus they want to be able to make additional repayments.
-Using these as filters, they review loan options.
+They decide they want to be able to make additional repayments.
+Using this as a filter, they review loan options.

 They repeat the process with another comparison website.

 Then, using the mortgage calculator, they compare the impact of different interest rates over 25 years.

 Based on their research, they shortlist loans from two lenders.
 They approach each lender to get a written quote personalised for their situation, then choose the best loan.